input-output-hk/mithril/.github/copilot-review-guidelines.md

 ### Constants and Magic Values

 - Do not use hardcoded literal values (numbers, strings) in logic.
-Extract them into named constants or configuration values so their intent is clear and they are easy to update.
+Extract them into named constants or configuration values so their intent is clear and they are easy to update (except for tests files and dummies values).

+).

 ### Derive and Trait Implementations